stylelint/vscode-stylelint/README.md

 Starting with 1.x, vscode-stylelint will depend on having a copy of Stylelint installed in the open workspace (recommended) or globally (not recommended).
 If the extension doesn't seem to be linting any documents, make sure you have Stylelint installed.

-### ⚠️ Only CSS and PostCSS are Validated by Default
+### ⚠️ Only CSS, Less, and PostCSS are Validated by Default

 The 0.x versions of this extension, which used Stylelint 13.x and prior, supported validating many different languages out of the box without any additional configuration.
 However, this added a lot of complexity and resulted in many cases of unwanted or unexpected behaviour.